Pelochus/LUSA/README.md

 ## Which skills do I need?
 The basic skills needed for doing this project yourself are:
 - Basic soldering skills
-- Very basic Arduino Knowledge
+- Very basic Arduino knowledge
 - Knowing well your car

 However I also recommend knowing this (especially for adjusting this project for yourself, or making some slight changes to, for example, the printable parts):